 - Prawns (shrimp), avocado and mayonnaise (my favourite)

-- Tuna, cucumber and mayonnaise
+- Tuna or salmon, cucumber and mayonnaise

 - Teriyaki chicken, carrot and mayonnaise